luiscoco/AWS_Review_Session1/README.md

 In AWS IAM, the term federate (or federation) refers to the process of allowing users from an external identity system (like your corporate directory or a third-party provider)

-to access AWS without creating IAM users in your AWS account.
+to access AWS without creating IAM users in your AWS account

 ## 9. Security Token Service (STS)

 Request temporary, limited-privilege credentials for AWS IAM

 STS allows you to provide temporary, limited-privilege credentials for your IAM users, or users that you federate as a part of access authentication.
-STS is a service that is available globally.
+STS is a service that is available globally

-Temporary credentials can be assumed by authorized identities through the generate credentials (sts:AssumeRole) command.
+Temporary credentials can be assumed by authorized identities through the generate credentials (sts:AssumeRole) command

-Go to Index

-10. Revoking Temporary Credentials: Roles can be assumed by MANY identities who will all get the same permissions.
+## 10. Revoking Temporary Credentials

+Roles can be assumed by MANY identities who will all get the same permissions.
 What happens if those credentials are compromised?

 Changing Trust policies only effect identities that have not already assumed the role.
-These policies changes NO impact on existing credentials.
+These policies changes NO impact on existing credentials

-Changing the Permissions policy will impact all credentials.
-Updating the policy with AWSRevokeOlderSessions inline deny for any sessions older than now.
-This signs out all identities that have currently assumed the role and applies the new policies.
+Changing the Permissions policy will impact all credentials

+Updating the policy with AWSRevokeOlderSessions inline deny for any sessions older than now

+This signs out all identities that have currently assumed the role and applies the new policies
-Go to Index

-11. Amazon S3 (Amazon Simple Storage Service): Provides infinitely scalable, highly durable object storage in the AWS Cloud.
+## 11. Amazon S3 (Amazon Simple Storage Service)

+Provides infinitely scalable, highly durable object storage in the AWS Cloud

 Stores objects in resources called Buckets, which can be up to 5TB in size, but there are no to total limits to the number of objects stored.